the-architech-xyz/types/docs/CHOICES.md

 - TypeScript config: Rejected as too complex for V1
 - Interactive CLI: Rejected as not reproducible

-### 3. Adapter Isolation
+### 3. Three-Tier Adapter System

-**Decision**: Each adapter is completely isolated with zero cross-knowledge.
+**Decision**: Use three types of adapters: Agnostic, Dependent, and Integration.

 **Rationale**:
-- **Simplicity**: Each adapter only knows about its technology
+- **Agnostic Adapters**: Technology-agnostic, can work with any framework
+- **Dependent Adapters**: Framework-specific, inherently tied to specific technologies
+- **Integration Adapters**: Cross-adapter integrations using "Requester-Provider" pattern
+- **Clear Separation**: Each type has distinct responsibilities and naming conventions
-- **Maintainability**: Changes to one adapter don't affect others
+- **Maintainability**: Changes to one adapter type don't affect others
-- **Reliability**: Reduces cascading failures
-- **Community**: Easy for community to contribute adapters
+- **Community**: Easy for community to contribute all types of adapters
-- **Testing**: Each adapter can be tested in isolation

 **Alternatives Considered**:
-- Shared adapter utilities: Rejected due to coupling
+- Single adapter type: Rejected due to complexity in handling framework-specific vs agnostic
-- Adapter inheritance: Rejected as over-engineering
+- Two-tier system: Rejected as insufficient for cross-adapter integrations
-- Cross-adapter communication: Rejected for V1 simplicity
+- Plugin system: Rejected as overkill for V1

+### 4. Requester-Provider Naming Convention

+**Decision**: Use "Requester-Provider" pattern for integration naming.

+**Rationale**:
+- **Clear Intent**: Immediately understand what the integration does
+- **Logical Grouping**: Related integrations are grouped together
+- **Discoverability**: Easy to find integrations for specific adapters
+- **Consistency**: Same pattern across all integrations
+- **User Mental Model**: Matches how developers think about integrations

+**Examples**:
+- `stripe-nextjs-integration` - Stripe needs Next.js integration
+- `web3-shadcn-integration` - Web3 needs Shadcn UI integration
+- `drizzle-nextjs-integration` - Drizzle needs Next.js integration

+**Alternatives Considered**:
+- Alphabetical ordering: Rejected as less logical
+- Provider-Requester: Rejected as less intuitive
+- Generic naming: Rejected as unclear

-### 4. CLI-First Blueprint Approach
+### 5. CLI-First Blueprint Approach

 **Decision**: Prioritize CLI commands over custom file operations in blueprints.